MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

         coordinate: time
         method: MEAN

-Finally we can actually plot the model data, using the ``plot.spatial_contour_plot`` operator, and then save the processed data with the ``write.write_cube_to_nc`` operator.
+Finally we plot the model data, using the ``plot.spatial_contour_plot`` operator, and then save the processed data with the ``write.write_cube_to_nc`` operator.
 This finishes up our recipe.